imhicihu/IMHICIHU-Biblioteca/docs/MacOSX/mac_installation_template_procedure.md

 Exit System Preferences by clicking the red button in the upper left of the window.
 You should now be able to install applications downloaded from the internet.

 ------------------------
-Note for OSX users: if OSX tells you `IMHICIHU - Biblioteca.app` cannot be opened because the developer cannot be verified, you don't need to re-download it.
+### Note for OSX users:
+* If OSX tells you `IMHICIHU - Biblioteca.app` cannot be opened because the developer cannot be verified, you don't need to re-download it.
 Instead, you need to allow OSX to run the unsigned app.
-To do this, right click the application in Finder and select Open.
-Then click Open in the popup window that appears.
+To do this, right click the application in Finder and select `Open`.
+Then click `Open` in the popup window that appears.
 You only need to do this once.
+* This problem is caused by Apple's new software notarization system ([it costs 99U$S per year](https://developer.apple.com/programs/whats-included/#:~:text=Pricing%20and%20fees,in%20local%20currency%20where%20available.)).
+Info from the Apple site about this warning.